Moving Up

-Moving Up is an American reality television series that aired on The Learning Channel.
+Moving Up is an American reality television series that aired on TLC.
 The show originally ran from January 29, 2005 to October 17, 2009.

 Format

 Moving Up sees each episode a family moving out of their home and then a new family that has purchased the house moving in and renovating it to their desired home.
 The old family then sees the changes to their old homes and provides feedback.
 The show is hosted by Doug Wilson, and he visits the renovation in progress and provides commentary.

 Production

 The Learning Channel first premiered the show in 2005 with series one consisting of fifteen episodes.